ddelange/yt/README.md

 ![yt](https://user-images.githubusercontent.com/14880945/62221781-86e1b400-b3b2-11e9-873f-2dd323bcf154.gif)

 ## Description
-yt is a bash function that optimizes the use of youtube-dl for audio and videophiles with comprehensive and customizable presets, empirically tested on multiple streams.
+[yt](https://github.com/ddelange/yt) is a pure-bash command-line tool that optimizes the use of [youtube-dl](https://github.com/ytdl-org/youtube-dl) for audio and videophiles with comprehensive and customizable presets, empirically tested on multiple streams.
 Maintains a download archive, to prevent duplicates when periodically downloading YouTube playlists or Soundcloud sets.
 Parses title ("%(artist)s - %(title)s") and retrieves a thumbnail, and injects these into file metadata.
 Adds the url id of the source to the filename, attempts to bypass geographical restrictions, and more.

 #### Features include, but are not limited to:
 - Parallel downloads